keithnoguchi/arch-on-air/README.md

 127.0.0.1:0
 ```

-This means, we just run the `vncclient` on the host machine without specifying
-the address nor port:
+Let's connect to the guest and finish it up the work!

 ```
-air$ vncviewer
+air$ vncviewer 127.0.0.1
 ```

-Then, just follow the standard OS installation process of your choise.

 ### Open vSwitch